Welcome

 This must be turned in 2 weeks before an expected absence.

-Parents must sign this in order to rent a school instrument.
+Parents must sign this in order for students to rent a school instrument.

 Volunteer to help with the band.